ekm507/makenote/README.md

 makenote -h
 ```

+# configuration

+a file named `makenote.conf` is copied into makenote install dir. you can edit this file to get what you want.

 # export all notes
 database files are stored in path specified in config file. which by default is below: